svaloumas/valet/README.md

 * Job queue - A FIFO queue that supports the job queuing mechanism of the service.
 * Scheduler - Responsible for dispatching the jobs from the job queue to the worker pool and of course for scheduling the tasks for future execution.
 * Worker pool - A number of available go-routines, responsible for the concurrent execution of the jobs.
-* Repository - The storage system where jobs and their results persist.
+* Storage - The storage system where jobs and their results persist.

 The design intends to follow the hexagonal architecture pattern and to support modularity and extendability.